GaryTheSnail01/CannonKeys-Remake/README.md

 ### Validation Function

-This function is a working script within the website that enables the browsers built-in form validation.
-The contact us form is then validated with the original HTML rules (input type="email" for example).
+This function allows for Bootstraps form controls to work with the browser's built-in form validation.
+The contact us form is then validated, after the user clicks the "Send message" button, with the original HTML rules (input type="email" for example).